epfl-ada/ada-2022-project-adaconda/README.md

     - Is the popularity of a player more related to his level or to the popularity of his team ?
     - Are offensive teams, that score many points during their matches, more popular than defensive teams ? (i.e. Basketball teams can play with         different tactics and thus score more or less points during a certain match, independently of the final result of the match)
     - Can we predict the players’ transfers based on their popularity ?
-    - Fans following habits : teams or player
+    - Do fans follow players or teams?

 ## Additional datasets